Saros: 13 Essential Tips to Survive on Carcosa Early

 • Kill the enemies that control space first.

-• Take Second Chance early if the game offers it.
+• Take Second Chance the moment it is offered.

 Combat mechanics that keep you alive

-1. Treat perfect reload like a core skill, not a bonus
+1. Treat perfect reload as a core skill

 2. Save alt-fire for pressure swings

 Alt-fire is almost never worth wasting on the last weak enemy in a room.
 Use it when a fight is about to tilt against you: an elite pushes you out of cover, a ranged group starts layering projectiles, or you need to erase one dangerous target before the arena collapses.
-The best use is the one that gives you space back, not the one that just looks efficient on paper.
+The best use is the one that buys back space, not the one that just looks efficient.

-3. Use cover even if the game feels fast
+3. Use cover even when the game feels fast

 Fast movement does not replace smart positioning.
-Early coverage specifically highlights cover and minimap awareness, which suggests Saros can overwhelm you if you stay exposed too long.
 Use terrain to break line of sight, force enemies to reposition, and create safe reload windows.
-A simple rhythm of peek, burst, reload, rotate is usually safer than trying to out-strafe everything in open space.
+A simple rhythm of peek, burst, reload, rotate is safer than trying to out-strafe everything in open space.

 4. Glance at the minimap during every lull

 One of the easiest ways to die in a bullet-heavy action game is to win the fight in front of you and lose the flank you never checked.
-Make the minimap part of your firing rhythm.
-Burst, move, glance, reset.
+Make the minimap part of your firing rhythm: burst, move, glance, reset.
 If enemies are wrapping around your position, rotate before they close the angle.
-That one half-second check can prevent the kind of boxed-in death that feels unfair but usually started ten seconds earlier.
+That half-second check prevents the boxed-in death that feels unfair but actually started ten seconds earlier.

 6. Dash with purpose, not on cooldown

 A wasted dash is often what turns a manageable encounter into a failed run.
-Do not burn it just to move faster between pieces of cover or to correct a small positioning mistake you could have fixed by walking.
+Don’t burn it to move faster between cover or correct a small positioning mistake you could have walked off.
 Hold it for layered volleys, sudden rushes, or the attack that would otherwise pin you in the open.
-The more chaotic the room gets, the more valuable one saved evasive tool becomes.
+The more chaotic the room, the more valuable one saved evasive tool becomes.

 7. Prioritize the enemies that control space

-If a room has both melee chasers and ranged units, the ranged units are often the real problem because they decide where you are allowed to stand.
+If a room has both melee chasers and ranged units, the ranged units are usually the real problem because they decide where you are allowed to stand.
 Remove snipers, artillery, or anything that forces you out of cover before you clean up the easy targets.
-Saros appears to reward players who reduce incoming patterns first and chase damage second.
-Survival starts with making the arena readable.
+Reduce incoming patterns first, chase damage second – survival starts with making the arena readable.
+For the wider arsenal, see our full weapon and power-weapon breakdown.

 FinalBoss // Gear